Skip to content

 Passenger Drop-Off Areas

-Drivers wishing to drop off passengers and then leave the fairgrounds or continue to a parking area should do so either at the Como Loop Gate #9 (1741 Como Ave.) or outside the North End Gate #2 (1807 Hoyt Ave.).
+Drivers wishing to drop off passengers and then leave the fairgrounds or continue to a parking area should do so either at the Loop Gate #9 (1741 Como Ave.) or outside the North End Gate #2 (1807 Hoyt Ave.).
 Charter buses drop off passengers at Gate #18.
 HomeTown Mobility booths that rent wheelchairs and electric scooters are located just inside each of these gates.
-Check out a State Fair map
+Check out a State Fair map.

 ASL Interpreting Services